Graduate degrees: M.S. in mechanical engineering; Ph.D. in mechanical engineering

 The Computational Fluids Laboratory is equipped with 20 computers running Ansys Fluent software used in fluid mechanics courses.

 The new Control Automation Robotics (CAR) Laboratory has KUKA KR 6 and KUKA KMR iiwa omniMove robotics.
 Students who are interested in learning how to program and control an industrial robot can enroll in ME:4113 Control of Mechanical Engineering Systems.
 Modern Robotics and Automation (ME:4140) is another course that uses the CAR lab.

 Design Project Laboratory

 The Design Project Laboratory supports all senior design project courses.
-It is equipped with eight mid-level workstations as well as a high-end workstation, which enables students to manipulate full design models and interactive WebEx sessions with companies using the analysis software during the session.
-Research versions of ANSYS Fluent and ProE, standard computers, and videoconferencing facilities also are available.
+It is equipped with eight mid-level workstations as well as a high-end workstation, which enables students to manipulate full design models and interactive Cisco Webex sessions with companies using the analysis software during the session.
+Research versions of Ansys Fluent and ProE, standard computers, and videoconferencing facilities also are available.

 Ralph and Barbara Stephens Experimental Engineering Laboratory